dashersw/recht/README.md

 recht.check('Guest', 'Sat') // false, since Sat isn't included in the days dimension
 ```

-The first check passes, because initially we haven't defined the dimensions.
+The first check passes, because initially we haven't defined the dimensions and the rules accept a wildcard for days.
 As we define the dimensions, the second check fails because `Sat` is not an element in the `days` dimension.

 ```js
 recht.dimensions = [memberships, facilities, days]